Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

 Using `knownLocals`, we create three obviously related identifiers to use for the array conversion.
 Each uses the name of our source as a base, with a different suffix.

-* `List` is the final list we're creating
-* `Item` is an item from the source list
-* `Index` is the index of the item we're converting

-Clones of `knownLocals` are used for each nested scope so that definitions don't leak out.

 We use different suffixes here to those used in `assignMapFromMap` in order to keep the code easy to read if the two are nested.

 ``` go